-- (a) preparing the needs assessment and evaluation; - (b) identifying the goods, works or services required; - (c) carrying out appropriate market and statistical surveys and on that basis prepare an analysis of the cost implications of the proposed procurement; - (d) aggregating its requirement whenever possible, both within the procuring entity and between procuring entities,' to obtain economy of scale and reduce procurement cost; - (e) integrating its procurement expenditure into its yearly budget; - (f) prescribing any method for effecting the procurement subject to the necessary approval under this Law; and

-(g) ensuring that the procurement entity functions stipulated in this Section shall be carried out by the Procurement Committee.

-20. Subject to regulations as may from time to time be made by the Bureau under direction of Procurement Council, a procuring entity shall, in Implementation. implementing its procurement plans:
+- (a) preparing the needs assessment and evaluation; - (b) identifying the goods, works or services required; - (c) carrying appropriate market and statistical surveys and on that basis prepare an analysis of the cost implications of the proposed procurement; - (d) aggregating its requirements whenever possible, both within the procuring entity and between procuring entities, to obtain economy of scale and reduce procurement cost; - (e) integrating its procurement expenditure into its yearly budget; - (f) prescribing any method for effecting the procurement subject to the necessary approval under this Law: and - (g) ensuring that the procurement entity functions stipulated in this section shall be carried out by the Procurement Planning Committee. - 19.
+Subject to regulations as may from time to time be made by the Bureau under direction of the Council, a procuring entity shall, in implementing its procurement plans:

+Proc impl
-(a) advertise and solicit for bids in adherence to this Law and guidelines as may be issued by the Bureau from time to time:

-(b) encourage two credible persons as observers in every procurement process, one person each representing a recognised:

-(i) private sector professional organisation whose expertise is relevant to the particular goods or service being procured; and

-(ii) non-governmental organisation working in transparency, accountability and anticorruption areas, and the observers shall not intervene in the procurement process but shall have right to submit their observation report to any relevant agency or body including their own organisations or associations;
+- (a) advertise and solicit for bids in adherence to this Act and guidelines as may be issued by the Bureau from time to time; - (b) invite two credible persons as observers in every procurement process, one person each representing a recognized: - (i) private sector professional organization whose expertise is relevant to the particular goods or service being procured, and - (ii) non-governmental organization working in transparency, accountability and anti-corruption areas, and the observers shall not intervene in the procurement process but shall have to submit their observation report to any relevant agency or body including their own organizations or association; - (c) receive, evaluate and make a selection of the bids received in adherence to this Law and guidelines as may be issued by the Bureau from time to time;

+he of